 - Driving record

-If you’re still unhappy with how much you pay for coverage, it’s always a good idea to compare quotes from major insurers.
+If you’re still unhappy with how much you pay for coverage, it’s always a good idea to compare rates from major insurers.
 That’s your best bet for finding great coverage for the fairest price.

 Frequently Asked Questions